-The final examination is held in September or December after the 5th year is completed and is in 2 parts on Zoom at present.
-See structure below.
+The final examination is held after the 5th year is completed and the portfolio of work has been presented.

 Programme Schedule

 Practitioner Programme induction session-September

 The induction session's aim is to orientate students in their studies and explain how to undertake the 3 strands of learning and get the most out of the course.